-In all examination subjects where there is a laboratory/assignment/ practical component included in the semester mark then students must obtain a minimum of 50% for the laboratory/assignment/ practical in order to be eligible to write the final examination.
+In all examination modules where there is a laboratory/assignment/ practical component included in the semester mark then students must obtain a minimum of 50% for the laboratory/assignment/ practical in order to be eligible to write the final examination.

-EM9 STUDENTS WHO REGISTER FOR MECHANICAL MANUFACTURING I and who can show proof of at least 18 months appropriate practical trade-orientated experience, can apply to the HOD to be credited with the subject.
+EM9 STUDENTS WHO REGISTER FOR MECHANICAL MANUFACTURING I and who can show proof of at least 18 months appropriate practical tradeorientated experience, can apply to the HOD to be credited with the module.

-EMIO SERVICE SUBJECTS
+EMI0 SERVICE MODULES

-The following subjects are service subjects in the Department of Mechanical Engineering and students must refer to their respective study guides to ascertain specific rules applicable to these subjects.

-Communication Studies I

-Computer Programming Skills I

-Digital Systems I

-Production Eng I

-Electrotechnology I, II

-Electronics I and II

-Marine Law I and II

-Marine Eng Knowledge I, II and III

-Naval Architecture I, II and III

-Mathematics I, II, III and Engineering Mathematics IV

-Process Instrumentation I, II, III and IV

-Control Systems II and III and IV

-Power Electronics III

-Automatic Control IV
+The following modules are service modules in the Department of Mechanical Engineering and students must refer to their respective study guides to ascertain specific rules applicable to these modules.
+Communication Studies I Computer Programming Skills I Digital Systems I Production Eng I Electrotechnology I, II Flectronics I and II Marine Law Land II Marine Eng Knowledge I, II and III Naval Architecture I, II and III Mathematics I, II, III and Engineering Mathematics IV Process Instrumentation I. II.
+III and IV Control Systems II, III and IV Power Electronics III Automatic Control IV

+EMIOa REQUIREMENT TO PASS THE EXIT LEVEL OUTCOME

+In modules where Exit Level Outcomes (ELO) are assessed, the student must achieve a final minimum pass mark of 50% in that module as well as being deemed competent in achieving the ELO requirements, as specified in the relevant study guide, in order to pass that module.

 7. RE-REGISTRATION RULES (if more stringent than General Rules) incl.
-Pre/Co requisite
+Pre/Co-requisite

-EMIL PROMOTION TO THE NEXT SEMESTER
+EMI1 PROMOTION TO THE NEXT SEMESTER